SnowGojira/travel-wishlist-application/README.md

 ### API I used

 1. google map: to get all the map service.
-2. yelp: to get the open time information in the info window content.

 ### The things I am focusing with

 1. `knockout` I combine [the to-do list sample](http://todomvc.com/examples/knockoutjs/) which can help me more familiar with mvvm pattern.
-2. `google and yelp` use these two api, I can make sure I fully understand the API callback.
-3. `localStorage` this method is very important to improve user's experience.
+2. `google` I think the api is not hard to learn, you just need to figure out the json's structure.
-4. `filter` this method is new to me, need to put more effort.
+3. `filter` this method is new to me, need to put more effort.

 ## Additional Instrument
 `HardCodeLocationArray.html` help me to generate `locations` json array object.
 It don't have any logic association with this app itself.